 Skip the line at takeout and make your very own orange chicken at home!
-This tangy and citrusy classic will satisfy any takeaway cravings.
+This tangy and citrusy classic will satisfy any takeaway cravings and is just as good as the original.

 I’ve been on a mission this past year trying to recreate all of my favorite Chinese-American takeaways at home.
 I get a lot of comments from others saying how it defeats the whole purpose of “take-out”, and in a way, you are certainly correct.